mslinn/jekyll_reading_time/README.md

         {% capture time %}{{ content | reading_time }}{% endcapture %}
         <p>This article will take {{ time }} {% if time == '1' %}minute{% else %}minutes{% endif %} to read.</p>

-  Even better, using the [pluralize](https://github.com/bdesham/pluralize) filter,
+  Even better, using the [pluralize](https://github.com/bdesham/pluralize) filter, which is a dependency and is automatically installed when this gem is installed.

         <p>This article will take {{ content | reading_time | pluralize: "minute" }} to read.</p>